florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 Thus, we have to use a padding of 184 bytes insted of 168 bytes now.

 Secondly, addresses changed.
-As the exploit uses fixed addresses for the procedure linking table (PLT) and the global offset table (GOT) as well as the chain of `pop rdi; pop rsi; pop rdx; ret` found in the helper function, those addresses change when compiled with compiler optimizations.
+As the exploit uses fixed addresses for the procedure linkage table (PLT) and the global offset table (GOT) as well as the chain of `pop rdi; pop rsi; pop rdx; ret` found in the helper function, those addresses change when compiled with compiler optimizations.

 Third, the original exploit made use of the `memset` function and overwrote its GOT entry in order to point to the `system` function instead.
 This is not possible anymore with the executable compiled with optimizations enabled, as `memset` was omitted from the executable and replaced by the following instructions (comments added for clarification):